 What We Fund

-Budget ranges have been broken down into ten ranges, with the smallest range being budgets of $100,000 or less and the largest being budgets of $17,500,001 and above.
+Budget categories have been broken down into ten ranges, with the smallest range being budgets of $100,000 or less and the largest being budgets of $17,500,001 and above.
 Each budget range has a corresponding annual grant size.

 The Foundation also wants to recognize those organizations demonstrating good financial health.
 Additional funding of 25% may be added to the annual grant amount when an organization has three or more months of liquid unrestricted net assets at the end of its last fiscal year AND surpluses that total no less than 5% of expenses for the last two fiscal years.